gorhill/uMatrix/README.md

 # µMatrix for Chromium

-[Under development: usable, but persistence schema not finalized, will certainly change]
+[Under development: usable, but not stable, many things broken because in the midst of general refactoring]

 Forked from [HTTP Switchboard](https://github.com/gorhill/httpswitchboard).